campworkcoeman/campworkcoeman.org/boy-scouts/resident-camp.md

 ---

 <div class="alert alert-info">
-Campsite reservations for the 2019 camp season are now open.
+Registration for the 2019 camp season are now open.
 <a href="{{ site.url }}/boy-scouts/register/">
-Reserve your site today!</a>
+Sign up today!</a>
 </div>

 > %text-center%